-After the service date, an audible warning is given when the ignition is switched on and the abbreviation insP displayed on the screen flashes for a few seconds.
+After the service date, an audible warning is given when the ignition is switched on and the abbreviation InSP displayed on the screen flashes for a few seconds.

-The service message disappears after a few seconds, when the engine is started or when |OK| is pressed on the windscreen wiper lever.
+The service message disappears after a few seconds, when the engine is started or when (OK) is pressed on the windscreen wiper lever.

 In vehicles in which the battery has been disconnected for a long period of time, it is not possible to calculate the date of the next service.
 Therefore the service interval display may not be correct.
-In this case, bear in mind the maximum service intervals permitted in the >>> Booklet Maintenance Programme.
+In this case, please check the maximum permitted service intervals ⇒ Booklet Maintenance Programme.